alianneElm/RobIT/README.md

-# 🤖 RobIT — The Robot That Does What It's Told (Mostly)
+# 🤖 RobIT — The Robot That Does What It's Told

 Welcome to **RobIT** — your loyal, grid-loving robot who follows simple directions with unwavering determination.
 Built in Python, RobIT is here to walk, turn, and report — all inside a nice rectangular world you define.